-She completed her law degree while working as a domestic helper in Singapore
+She completed law degree while working as a domestic helper in Singapore

 “I didn’t buy any lipstick or make-up – none of those things.
 Every dollar was saved for my degree,” she said.

 Even during tough times, Ms Gamage always found a silver lining.
 “I looked at everything as a new learning experience,” she said.

 “I thought I probably felt things were difficult because I had never faced such situations before.”

-But the Sri Lankan, who described herself as “someone who doesn’t cry a lot”, had crumbled in moments she longed to reunite with her parents.
+But the Sri Lankan, who described herself as “someone who doesn’t cry a lot”, had crumbled in moments when she longed to reunite with her parents.

-Ms Gamage’s father, a driver, and her mother, a homemaker, were always supportive despite being “normal people”.
+Ms Gamage’s father, a driver, and her mother, a housewife, were always supportive despite being “normal people”.
 “Even though they didn’t have a good education themselves, they knew the value of education.”

 She was looking forward to reuniting with her family after her first employment contract expired in 2021.
 But Covid-19 hit, and borders shut, leaving Ms Gamage unable to return home.